AzdiarGazder/mtexTools/README.md

 ## S
-**stitch** - Combines 2 ebsd maps together by defining a user-defined position (and offset) for map 2 relative to map 1.
+**stitch** - Combines two ebsd maps together by defining a user-defined position (and offset) for map 2 relative to map 1.